Islandora/documentation/docs/contributing/releasing-islandora.md

 # Releasing Islandora

 Follow these steps to release all of the Islandora ecosystem.
 Due to dependencies, this must be done in a particular order.

-## Release Chullo

-Release chullo by creating a new release for it in Github.
+While this may seem like a daunting task, remember that at any point in time you can delete/update/re-do a release in Github.
+If something gets botched simply

+1. Delete the release in Github through their UI
+2. Delete the tag in Git both locally and remotely: `git tag -d TAG_NAME; git push --delete origin TAG_NAME`
+3. Try again.

+The only exception is when publishing to Sonatype with Alpaca, but by the time you've gotten there, everything should be fine already.
+And remember, you can always just bump the version number again and slice a second release if you have to.
+No big deal!

+We'll start with the Java stuff because it's the most complicated.

+## Releasing Java Code

+You need Java 8 on your system to release java code.
+All the rest is handled by Gradle, which is included in the Git repos.
+If, for whatever reason, you cannot get Java 8 on your computer, you can try the `openjdk:8` image

-## Release Syn
+### Release Syn

 To release Syn